Scarabaeus1033/NEXAH-CODEX/📘 NEXAH-CODEX MODULE REGISTRY.md

-# 📘 NEXAH-CODEX MODULE REGISTRY – System Navigator & Structural Overview (v1.5)
+# 📘 NEXAH-CODEX MODULE REGISTRY – System Navigator & Structural Overview (v2.0)

-This registry lists all major modules under `NEXAH-CODEX-Startstruktur/`, including title, extended description, and system assignment.
-It serves as a navigator, content index, and thematic overview of the mathematical, physical, and symbolic layers of the NEXAH-CODEX.
+This registry lists all major modules under the NEXAH-CODEX umbrella, including titles, descriptions, and system assignments.
+It serves as a structural index across mathematical, physical, symbolic, planetary, linguistic, and aesthetic domains.

 ---